 August 2008 - May 2011

 Magna Cum Laude, Dean’s List, Phi Theta Kappa

 Macauley Breault received a B.S. degree in honors mathematics and physical science from Muhlenberg College, Allentown PA, in 2015.
 She is now a Ph.D. candidate in Biomedical Engineering at Johns Hopkins University, Baltimore MD.
 Her research interests include brain-machine interfaces, sensorimotor control, and chronic pain.
-This work involves constructing decoding models and identifying neural correlates between brain and behavior.
-She is a second consecutive winner of the Achievement Reward for College Scientists (ARCS) Scholarship as well as a second consecutive recipient of the L’Oréal USE for Women in Science “Changing the Face of STEM” grant used to fund her annual outreach event for local Girl Scouts in Baltimore.
+Her work involves constructing decoding models and identifying neural correlates between brain and behavior.
+She is a second consecutive winner of the Achievement Reward for College Scientists (ARCS) Scholarship as well as a third consecutive recipient of the L’Oréal USE for Women in Science “Changing the Face of STEM” grant used to fund her annual outreach event for local Girl Scouts in Baltimore.

-When not working, Macauley enjoys spending time with her dog (pictured) and cat, hiking, snowboarding, horseback riding, gardening, and cooking.
+When not working, Macauley enjoys spending time with her family, dog (pictured) and cat, hiking, snowboarding, horseback riding, gardening, and cooking.
 Her favorite meal to make is carbonara.

 March 2016 - Present

 Dissertation: The effect of internal states that affect brain and movement

 October 2015 - March 2016